 The cleaning of stonework typically is an ablation technique, which is fairly easy to describe.
 The area of stone (or similar material) with the surface contamination is focused with the laser beam and the precise amount of debris is ablated from the surface.
 The results of this process can be astonishing and make a fundamental difference to the appearance of the stonework.

-Listed below are some of the main advantages of restoring stonework with fiber lasers:
+Listed below are some of the main advantages of restoring stonework with lasers from SPI:

 - Chemical free – irrespective of the chemical used in traditional processes there are risks to the user and the item being cleaned.
 Chemical cleaning: